 For the multiplicative factor includes the inverse of the parameter:

 Since the arguments of both functions are negative, the expressions are located in the double-valued region of the Lambert function, which looks like this:

-One half of each phase space orbit will come from the principle branch of the function, with the other half from the other real branch.
+One part of each phase-space orbit will come from the principal branch of the function, with the other part from the other real branch.
 Since this second branch has larger absolute values, the upper part of each orbit in phase space will come from it.